Haydock Grand National Trial Preview, Tips, Runners & Trends

 Haydock Grand National Trial Trainer Statistics

-There are two leading trainers in the Haydock Grand National Trial over the last 20 renewals with both Venetia Williams and Lucinda Russell who have both won the race three times.
-Venetia Williams winners have been Rigadin De Beauchene (2014), Yala Enki (2018) and Quick Wave (2023).
-Lucinda Russell's winners have been Silver By Nature (2010 & 2011) and Lie Forrit (2015).
-Two trainers have not had the best of times over the last 20 renewals in the Haydock Grand National Trial, Paul Nicholls has sent a total of 14 runners to the race without recording any wins whilst Sue Smith has sent out 11 without a winner.
+There are two leading trainers in the Haydock Grand National Trial over the last 20 renewals, with both Venetia Williams and Lucinda Russell, who have both won the race three times.
+Venetia Williams winners have been with Rigadin De Beauchene (2014), Yala Enki (2018) and Quick Wave (2023).
+Lucinda Russell winners have been with Silver By Nature (2010 & 2011) and Lie Forrit (2015).
+Two trainers have not had the best of times over the last 20 renewals in the Haydock Grand National Trial.
+Paul Nicholls has sent a total of 14 runners to the race without recording any wins, whilst Sue Smith has sent out 11 without a winner.

 Here are some of the top Haydock Grand National Trial trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):